thayton/evonet/README.md

 ## Run all of the agents
     $ ./scraper.py -d agents/ -r '.*'

-## Run only agents who filename begins with the string 'wei'
+## Run only agents whose filename begins with the string 'wei'
     $ ./scraper.py -d agents/ -r '^wei'